A Scalable Multi-Robot Framework for Decentralized and Asynchronous Perception-Action-Communication Loops: Conclusion

 \section{Conclusion}

 We presented a framework for asynchronous Perception-Action-Communication with Graph Neural Networks (GNNs).
 Perception comprises application-specific tasks such as sensing and mapping, while the action module is responsible for executing controls on the robot.
 The GNN bridges these two modules and provides learned messages for collaboration with other agents.
 The decentralized nature of the GNN enables scaling to large robot swarms.
 The asynchronous capability of our system allows the execution of GNN-based message aggregation and inferencing at a frequency in between that of perception and action modules.
-We demonstrated the effectiveness of using learnable PAC policies in a decentralized manner for the coverage control problem.
-The framework will allow evaluation and deployment of asynchronous PAC systems with GNNs with large robot swarms in real-world applications.
+We demonstrated the effectiveness of using learnable PAC policies in a decentralized manner for real-world incarnations of the coverage control problem.
+The framework is scalable and allows the evaluation and deployment of asynchronous PAC systems with GNNs with large robot swarms.

-Future work entails validating the system on real robots---an essential yet challenging task due to difficulties operating a large number of robots.
+Future work entails validating the system with even larger scale teams and decentralized communications.
 We also plan to evaluate our framework on other applications, such as flocking and target tracking, and analyze the compatibility of our framework with other GNN architectures.